solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 the modernization process and how to take it to the next level via containers and container hosting environments.

-Although this guide did not go into detail of how to host applications across multiple cloud providers, this would be the next logical step in the evolution of MySQL applications and databases.
+Although this guide did not go into detail about how to host applications across multiple cloud providers, this would be the next logical step in the evolution of MySQL applications and databases.
 Several Microsoft partners and vendors (such as Hashicorp), provide tools and services that help facilitate this final step.

-As the world of microservices continues to change and evolve itself through more innovative technologies (such as blockchain), other patterns and steps may emerge in the future that will change the evolutionary course of your architecture(s).
+As the world of microservices continues to change and evolve through more innovative technologies (such as blockchain), other patterns and steps may emerge in the future that will change the evolutionary course of your architecture(s).

 ### Checklist